AgalmicVentures/D20/README.md

 The D20 server offers a service comparable to Pollen (https://github.com/dustinkirkland/pollen), but with several key differences.
 Superficially, D20 has a different algorithm to generate entropy and is written in Python rather than Go.
 However, the most important difference is the license: D20 has a far more permissive license than Pollen (MIT versus Affero GPL).
 This ensures you can modify and use it as you need, without worrying about licensing issues.

 The D20 client (`roll.sh`) has similar differences with the Pollen client, Pollinate (https://github.com/dustinkirkland/pollinate).
-Again, the license is less restrictive (MIT versus GPL), to ensure, for example, that there will be no issues building a client into a product.
-Additionally, it does not send any unnecessary identifying information to the server, such as OS and CPU.
+Again, the license is less restrictive (MIT versus GPL).
+Also, it does not send any unnecessary identifying information (such as OS and CPU) to the server.

 For an open D20 server, go to https://www.agalmicventures.com:8443/api/entropy.